pankleks/TypeScriptBuilder/README.md

 - `TSExclude` - skips generation of type or field
 - `TSAny` - skips type analizes, emits `any` instead

+You can also pass types to exclude to `TypeScriptGenerator` constructor.

 To learn more run `Test` project in the solution.